Mexican Consulate (Yuma, Arizona)

 The Mexican Consulate is a historic adobe house in Yuma, Arizona.
 It was built circa 1892 for Dionicio Sanchez and his wife, Mary.
 In 1897, it was purchased by John Stoffela, who rented it to Henry M. Gandolfo, the Mexican consul, in the 1900s.
-The house houses the Mexican consulate in Yuma while Gandolfo resided here.
+The house housed the Mexican consulate in Yuma while Gandolfo resided there.
 It remained in the Stoffela family until 1978.
 It has been listed on the National Register of Historic Places since December 7, 1982.